 A lot of hot air is generated by much of the energy we produce and consume.
 We all face global annihilation unless we radically address the problems of global warming – largely created by man made increases in CO2 emissions.
-The use of fossil fuels and the production of carbon dioxide threaten our very existence.
-The UK generates less energy from clean, renewable sources than nearly every other European country.
-Just 2% of our total energy.
-Germany produces so much renewable energy that it exports electricity to France.
-They are also de commissioning all their nuclear plants but at the expense of burning more coal!
+In sort, the use of fossil fuels and the production of carbon dioxide threaten our very existence.

 We need to invest in renewable resources and more efficient energy use, better insulation and conservation measures and a huge increase in recycling.
 Such investment will generate hundreds of thousands of jobs and secure employment throughout the UK and is good for peace and world security by helping us to rely less on foreign oil and other counties natural resources.